thomasbattram/thesis/index/thesis.knit.md

 3. The DNA methylation data must be genome-wide
 4. The study must include previously unpublished EWAS summary statistics

 CpG-phenotype associations are extracted from studies at P < 1x10^-4^.
-Variables extracted can be found in __TABLE__ (NO ORIGINAL).
 All these criteria along with the variables extracted are documented on the website (www.ewascatalog.org/documentation).
 Experimental factor ontology (EFO) terms were mapped to traits to unify representation of these traits.
 These EFO terms were manually entered after looking up the trait in the European Bioinformatics Institute database (www.ebi.ac.uk/efo).

-Based on these criteria, from 3rd July 2019, The EWAS Catalog contained 540,699 associations from 159 studies.
+Based on these criteria, from 2020-08-27, The EWAS Catalog contained 450213 associations from 605 studies.

 ### Overview of GEO data extraction
 To recruit additional datasets suitable for new EWAS analysis, the geograbi R package (https://github.com/yousefi138/geograbi) was used to both query GEO for experiments matching The EWAS Catalog inclusion criteria (described above) and extract relevant DNA methylation and phenotype information.
 The query was performed on 20 March 2019 and identified 148 such experiments with 32,845 samples where DNA methylation and phenotype information could be successfully extracted.
 From these, the aim was to repeat the analyses performed in the publications linked by PubMed IDs to each GEO record.
 Thus, I looked up the corresponding full texts for each dataset and identified the main variables of interest.
 Of the 148 putative GEO studies, only 34 (23%) contained sufficient information to replicate the original analysis.